Yin Yang Theory

-Traditional Chinese Medical Theory (TCM) dictates that all of the energies in the body must be balanced relative to one another in order for there to be good health and vitality therefore, the Yin (substance) must be balanced with the Yang (energy), the organs must harmoniously work in unison, and the Shen (emotions) must be calm to truly be well.
+Traditional Chinese Medical Theory (TCM) dictates that all of the energies in the body must be balanced relative to one another in order for there to be good health and vitality therefore, the Yin (substance) must be balanced with the Yang (organs) and must harmoniously work in unison, and the Shen (emotions) must be calm to truly be well.

-Yin is substance to the body like a log is substance to a fire.
+Yin is substance to the body; like a log is substance to a fire.
+Yang is the fire(energy) that is fueled by Yin.
 It is necessary to first rebuild the Yin so that the Yang energy can burn long and bright.
 There is no absolute Yin, or absolute Yang, there is a bit of Yin in Yang, and there is a bit of Yang in Yin.

 Also, the circular fish tail in the Yin/Yang symbol demonstrates that Yin and Yang are flowing and ever changing; extreme Yin will transform to Yang, and vice versa; the body cannot be suspended in a state of homeostasis.
 This is demonstrated in the body by a sprained ankle; first, the ankle is hot and inflamed.
 As this Yang condition transforms to Yin, the swelling goes down and the ankle becomes stiff.
 All disease patterns will pass through Yin and Yang phases until resolved.